Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Solvability of problem ( )-( )

-\begin{remark} It is clear that the immune system of organism act to "infected" cells in order to stop of propagation of the degeneration or reanimate of such cells.
-If the immune system is sufficiently strong then it can reanimate of certain parts degenerated cells or, at least, stop of the continiotion of the degeneration.
-Consequently, if this is possible then the exponent $ p_{1}\left( t\right) $ can vary and maybe, not will increase. \end{remark}
+It is clear that the immune system of an organism act on infected cells to stop of propagation of the degeneration or reanimate of such cells.
+If the immune system is sufficiently strong then it can reanimate certain parts of degenerated cells or, at least, stop the continuation of the degeneration, i.e. can change the dynamics of propagation.
+Consequently, if this is possible then the exponent $p_{1}\left( t\right) $ can vary and maybe, not will increase.

+If the immune system isn't sufficiently powerful then it can't reanimate degenerate cells or stop the continuation of the degeneration, i.e. can't change the dynamics of propagation.
+If the function $p_{1}\left( t\right) $ continuously increases this shows that this organism can't control the degeneration and consequently, the propagation of cancer grows.
+In this case, is necessary the complements aid of the doctors, i.e. is necessary control in the form of external actions.
+In other words, is necessary to use chemotherapy, radiotherapy, drugs, etc., and also is necessary to reinforce the immune system of this human.\footnote{ The control of the dynamics of propagation of cancer will be discussed in the next paper, where will be provided and some numerical examples.}